1925 French Grand Prix: Report

-The race began with a rolling start, with the field lead by two pilot cars.
+The race began with a rolling start, with the field led by two pilot cars.
 However, the start was a mess due to the slow speed of the pilot cars.
 From the start, Ascari took the lead from the second row, followed by Divo and Segrave.
 By the end of the first lap, Ascari had pulled a sizable lead from Divo, with Masetti, Wagner and Campari passed Segrave, who was followed by Brilli-Peri, Benoist and Conelli.
 The five Bugattis already some way behind.

 On the second lap, Campari moved up to second and the two Alfa Romeos started to pull away from the rest of the field.
 Divo dropped back, stopping for plugs.
 Brilli-Peri overtook Wagner putting him into third, but was retaken on lap 3 dropping him to fourth ahead of Masetti in the best placed Sunbeam.
 At the end of the fifth lap, however, Brilli-Peri pitted, also for plugs.
 Both Divo and Brilli-Peri pitted again several times, Divo retiring after 7 laps, and Brilli-Peri continuing on but several laps down.

 Around the eleventh lap, the two leading Alfa Romeos continued to pull away, aided by third placed Wagner experiencing a misfiring engine, dropping him back several places, and Ascari setting the then record fastest lap on lap 11 in 5 minutes 49 seconds.
 Benoist, who had been sitting in fifth place prior to Wagner's issues then began moving up the field, moving past the Sunbeam of Masetti into third place on the 18th lap.
 Shortly after the leading Alfa Romeos made their first pit stops, with Ascari getting away without losing his lead, but a slower stop by Campari dropped him to third behind Benoist, who he would retake shortly after.